bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 ### Reproducing results

 To reproduce the results, you can run `run_method.sh` or `run_all.sh`.
 Make sure that permissions are set so you can run these scripts.
+For example,

 `run_method.sh`: This runs a selected method for a specified seed for a specified percentage for either learning or evaluation.